ko3n1g/multi-storage-client/CONTRIBUTING.md

 [Nix](https://nixos.org) is a package manager and build system centered around reproducibility.

 For us, Nix's most useful feature is its ability to create reproducible + isolated CLI shells on the same machine which use different versions of the same package (e.g. Java 17 and 21).
-Shell configurations can be encapsulated in Nix configurations which can be shared across multiple computers.
+Shell configurations can be encapsulated in Nix files which can be shared across multiple computers.

 The best way to install Nix is with the [Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer) ([guide](https://zero-to-nix.com/start/install)).